Spiritreader/Avior/README.md

 ## DVB Media Server Configuration

-Parameter "Aufgaben" for Recording Service:
+Parameter Tasks ("Aufgaben") for Recording Service:
 {SOURCE_FILE}" "{TITLE}" "{SUBTITLE}"

 Also make sure logfiles are ticked in the main configuration.